Anmol1377/fully-responsive-portfolio/README.md

 # Note
-This is my personal portfolio , this is just a prototype and the real portfolio will launch soon stay tuned.....................
+This is my personal code  portfolio , these codes are written and practised by me IDE used VS code
+stay tuned.....................